 Who Can Sue for Wrongful Death?

-In order to file a claim and pursue compensation for a wrongful death, you must be deemed a “real party of interest.”
+To file a claim and pursue compensation for wrongful death, you must be deemed a “real party of interest.”
 In the state of Iowa, real parties of interest include:

 - the deceased’s spouse,